Tell me about the Computational Social Science program.

 What are the math requirements for this program?

 The mathematical components of the degree can be formidable, but are designed to ramp up in a way that is accessible for all students.
 You’ll find a good description of the curriculum on the program’s webpage, under MA Program Requirements.

 There are no formal math or computer science prerequisites for the program.
 There will be an intensive summer math camp to assist students who may have had less exposure to linear algebra, differential/integral calculus, and statistics.

-There are a variety of other on-campus employment opportunities, including work at the Regenstein Library, the Smart Museum, and the Oriental Institute, or in part-time administrative positions at one of the 140 Centers and Institutes we have on campus.
+There may also be other on-campus employment opportunities, including administrative and research positions in the 140 Centers and Institutes that we have on campus.